 4. Treclin Gel

 Treclin is another prescription-only gel for acne treatment in adults and children over 12 years of age.
 Treatment with Treclin gel is limited to a recommended maximum of 12 weeks of treatment.

 Treclin gel contains clindamycin (1%) and tretinoin (0.025%).

 Treclin is one of two combination products available on prescription which contain tretinoin.

 Treclin gel is applied once daily at night.
-Please refer to the product information leaflet for specific instruction on the application of Treclin gel and special warning and precautions on the use.
+Please refer to the product information leaflet for specific instruction on the application of Treclin gel and special warnings and precautions on the use.

 Uncommon side effects associated with the use of Treclin gel include: